nidayand/RF24SN_nodejs_Server/README.md

 RF24SN nodejs Server
 ====================

 NOTE: This is a fork!
 Testing is ongoing..
-The following has been changed:
+The following have been added/changed:
 - Updated to latest packages of yargv, mqtt and nrf
 - Fixed errors in arguments and instructions
 - Added 1 param for changing the rate (250kbps/1Mbps/2Mbps)
-- Added 1 param for checking that radio can received.
-I've noticed that after running for 3-5 days it stops receiving data and I have not identified where the problem resides.
+- Added 1 param for checking that radio input is received.
+I've noticed that after running for 3-5 days it stops receiving data and I have not identified where in the code (what package) the problem resides.
 With this parameter you can specify the max number of seconds between received messages before a restart is made.

 Full implementation of [RF24SN](https://github.com/VaclavSynacek/RF24SN) with little dependencies.
 Should run on all platforms where there is nodejs and the [node-nrf](https://github.com/natevw/node-nrf) driver / [pi-spi](https://github.com/natevw/pi-spi) driver - currently it has been tested on Raspberry Pi.